-- 64% of the recommended dietary intake (RDI) of vitamin C
+- 43% of the daily value (DV) of vitamin C

-- 28% of the RDI of vitamin A
+- 8% of the DV of vitamin A

 In addition, grapefruit is a good source of hydrating fluids, antioxidants, and phytonutrients.
 These compounds are thought to have anti-inflammatory, anti-carcinogenic, and anti-microbial properties (1).

 Does Grapefruit Fit Into a Keto Diet?